Competition / Organizing a Competition

 For EC Gold or Platinum shows a member of Equestrian Canada will be in touch.

 Wild Rose sanctioned competitions are required to return the post-show forms to the AEF office within 10 days of competition completion.
-Post-show forms:
+Post-show forms can be accessed here:

 (AEF) Late Fee